What’s a monolithic house? A dome shaped home made of steel and concrete that is fire-proof and can withstand winds of up to 300 miles per hour!

 Our two boys ran and roamed and explored the land around Thyme for Bed bed and breakfast.
 With ten acres, they had a lot of ground to cover!
 Their “base” quickly became the Weeping Willow Tree with branches that draped over a bridge.
 Crossing the bridge leads to two chairs and a table and became their pirate hideout or army base, depending on the game.

 My husband and I helped ourselves to tea and coffee and talked on the balcony.
 After Kid #2 headed to bed, the Birthday Boy chased fireflies and joined us.
 Everyone had a great time!

 It’s a remarkable home!
-So cozy and warm, I have plenty more facts to share about this unique monolithic dome home in Lowell, Indiana.
+So cozy and warm, I have plenty more facts to share about this unique monolithic dome home, Thyme for Bed, in Lowell, Indiana.
 Stay tuned!
 You don’t want to miss it.